kursatarslan/Mqtt.Broker/ReadMe.md

 }
 ]

-After that,following vehicle want to join active platoon that Lead vehicle has already created Press "S" keyborad button on terminal 3
+After that, the following vehicle wants to join an active platoon that Lead vehicle has already created

+Press "S" key on terminal 3

+### You will see an ouput like this:
 Mqtt.FollowerClient git:(master) Client Publish joining spesific platoon at the broker as platooning/message/followingVehicle1 payload =>

 Topic: platooning/followingVehicle1/leadVehicle1/platoon1.
 Message Received: {